Skip to content

 Welcome to the Marsh Institute

-The George Perkins Marsh Institute (GPMI) at Clark University is dedicated to research on one of the most fundamental questions confronting humankind:
+The George Perkins Marsh Institute (GPMI) at Clark University is dedicated to research and external engagement on one of the most fundamental questions confronting humankind:

 How Can We Sustain Natural and Human Systems Amidst Profound Global Change?